Okay, okay, I guess I’ll jump into the Yoga Pants debate.

 Or, “What I wear/do/say is none of your business.”

-Or, “I’ll cover YOUR EYES before I cover MY BOOBS.”
+Or, “You should cover YOUR EYES instead of expecting me to cover MY BOOBS.”

 And we seem completely unaware that those attitudes show off precisely the ugly, provocative, and immodest hearts a Christian is trying to learn how to cover up!